Yen Chia-kan: Vice-presidency and Premiership

 From 6 May 1967 to 26 May 1967, Yen Chia-kan and his wife toured the United States, during which he met U.S. President Lyndon B. Johnson.
-In 1968, Yen visited Thailand.
+In 1968, Yen Chia-kan visited Thailand.
 In 1971, Yen Chia-kan visited Saigon, the capital of the Republic of Vietnam, on behalf of the Republic of China to attend the inauguration of President Nguyễn Văn Thiệu.
 On March 3, 1972, he met with Taiwan independence movement activist Koo Kwang-ming, who secretly returned to Taiwan.
-In the same year, Yen Chia-kan receivedVice President of the Republic of Vietnam Trần Văn Hương, who was visiting the Republic of China.
+In the same year, Yen Chia-kan received Vice President of the Republic of Vietnam Trần Văn Hương, who was visiting the Republic of China.